Sanctioning Guidelines

 Behavioral Contract

-Educational Sanctions (BASICS, Marijuana Program or Counseling Assessment, Written, Video or Audio Reflection, Follow Up Meeting or Conversations about Goal Setting and Planning, Research Project, Amends with Impacted Parties including a written or in person apology and meeting)
+Educational Sanctions (BASICS, Counseling Assessment, Written, Video or Audio Reflection, Follow Up Meeting or Conversations about Goal Setting and Planning, Research Project, Amends with Impacted Parties including a written or in person apology and meeting)

 Hosting in your place of residence an event with distilled spirits, alcohol energy drinks, or synthetic marijuana